Phenomenal Handclap Band

-After a four year hiatus, the band released the single “Traveler’s Prayer” backed with “Stepped Into The Light” on their own Daptone Records imprint, Magnifreeq, in May 2017.
+After a four-year hiatus, the band released the single “Traveler's Prayer” backed with “Stepped Into The Light” on their own Daptone Records imprint, Magnifreeq, in May 2017.
 Their next release, “Judge Not”, in the autumn of 2018, would be their first release on Toy Tonics.
 They released three more singles over the next two years until their third studio album, PHB in May 2020.

+In June 2020, the band wrote and performed the song “Sanctuary”, produced by Collás and Luke Solomon, for the Horsemeat Disco album Love and Dancing.

+In 2022, Phenomenal Handclap Band were featured on the song “Try Again” from JKriv's EP of the same name, produced by Collás and JKriv.

+In 2023 they released their EP Burning Bridges on Brooklyn's Razor N Tape label.

+The band signed to New York's Nublu Records in late 2024, and released their first single on the label, "We Are Worlds Away" in July 2025.